wangsheng-wu/film-covers/README.md

 ## 🎨 Design Acknowledgement

-All covers are **original re-creations by Sean Wu**, made for visual consistency within the Photon Museum app.
+All covers (in the `/official` folder) are **original re-creations by Sean Wu**, made for visual consistency within the Photon Museum app.
 They are **inspired by** the design language of classic film brands, but **not direct reproductions**.

 All brand names and logos remain the trademarks of their respective owners.
 No affiliation or endorsement is implied.
 These materials are provided **for educational, archival, and non-commercial purposes only**.

-If you are a rights holder and wish to request modification or removal of any design,
-please contact me via GitHub or email.
+If you are a rights holder and wish to request modification or removal of any design, please contact me via GitHub or email.

 ---